Submissions

 O’Neil, J. M., & Egan, J. (1992).
 Men’s and woman’s gender role journeys: Metaphor for healing, transition, and transformation.
 In B. R. Wainrib (Ed.), Gender issues accros the life cycle (pp. 107-123).
 New York: Springer.

-Reference from journal (2 writers):
+Reference from the journal (2 writers):

 Klimoski, R., & Palmer, S. (1993).
 The ADA and the hiring process in organizations.
 Consulting Psychology Journal: Practice and Research, 45, 10-36.

-Reference from journal (more than 5 writers):
+Reference from the journal (more than 5 writers):

 Wolchik, S. A., West, S. G., Sandler, I. N., Tein, J., Coatsworth, D., Lengua, L., et al. (2000).
 An experimental evaluation of theory-based mother and mother-child program for children of divorce.
 Journal of Consulting and Clinical Psychology, 68, 843-856.

-Reference from journal in newspaper:
+Reference from the journal in the newspaper:

 Zukerman, M., & Kieffer.
 S. C. (in press).
 Race differences in face-ism: does facial prominence imply dominance?
 Journal of Personality and Social Psychology.